This week's challenge is all about organizing living room and family room areas of your home.

 The most important step in the Organizing Living Room & Family Room Challenge, at least for enjoying the room on an everyday basis, is to set up centers or stations that reflect all the functions and activities which go on in this room.

-I know, the last time you thought about centers may have been in kindergarten, but really it works in your home too.
+The last time you thought about centers may have been in kindergarten, but really it works in your home too.
 Basically, you are making sure that you have all the right things, in a convenient place, for the activities you think should occur in your family or living room.

 Here are some examples of various common "centers" you can have in your living or family room and what things should be in them, to give you an idea of what I'm talking about.
 Make sure your centers are unique to your family's needs and desires.